Ada-Developers-Academy/core-unit-1/approaching-a-problem/breaking-down-a-problem.md

 #### Ask Clarifying Questions

-The first thing we can do is make sure we understand the problem.
-We can **clarify the problem with questions.** These questions and answers should give us constraints to the problem, making the problem (and its solution) smaller and clearer.
+The first thing we should do is make sure we understand the problem.
+We can **clarify the problem with questions.** We should ask questions that help us constrain the problem, making the problem (and its solution) smaller and clearer.

 Clarifying questions and their answers give us constraints.
 Clarifying questions: